Djenh/Tuto-NestJS-API/README.md

 nest generate service prisma
 ```

-Check the content of files `prisma.service.ts` and `prisma.module.ts` in my repository
+Check the content of files `prisma.service.ts` and `prisma.module.ts` in my repository for the complete source code.

 ### 2.3.
 Create resources based on models
 For each model we have in our Prisma schema, we can create a resource for it.
 A resource will craft by default
 - DTO
-- entities
+- entity
 - controller
 - service
 - module